 Journals left by settlers who came west on the Oregon Trail indicate that seeds were among their most prized possessions.
 That has not changed for today’s organic farmers.
-Preserving seed is a skill every organic farmer must have, and Nash has Growing Seed at Nash'sbeen doing it for years.
+Preserving seed is a skill every organic farmer must have, and Nash has been doing it for years.
 He routinely saves carrot, cabbage and spinach seeds, along with all of the grains.
 This gives the farm a reliable supply of varieties that we know produce good results in our environment.
 We occasionally save seeds from specialty plants, such as cilantro and dill.

 Certain seed crops thrive in the unique Sequim climate.
 Brassicae seed, which includes cauliflower, cabbage, Brussels sprouts and kales, among others, are planted during the summer, left to overwinter, and then allowed to bolt and set seed the following summer and fall.
 Because of the relative mildness of the Sequim winters, the plants don’t freeze out, and the milder summers allow the plants to flower where they could wither in the heat elsewhere.
 This climatic combination is critical for these types of seeds.